gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - set of desired quality attributes (eg performance)

 #### Architecture Style
+- proposed architecture can address some or all of desired attributes
-- families of similar architectures
+- families of architectures have similar choices on element types and connections
+- each arch. style represents
-- represents the way elements are arranged, connections and interactions among elements, quality attributes, etc
+  - the way elements are arranged
+  - connections and interactions among elements
+  - control transfer among elements in system
+  - semantic constraints and behaviours concerning data trasnfer of the architectural style
+  - quality attributes trade-off
+- partial list of quality attributes
+  - performance
+  - reliability
+  - portability
+  - usability
+  - security
+  - maintainability
+  - adaptability
+  - usability

 #### System Architecture
 - IEEE Std 1471 - "the fundamental organization of a system embodied in its components, their relationships to each other, and to the environment, and the principle guiding its design and evolution"